Galaxy stellar and total mass estimation using machine learning: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous reviewers for their useful comments.
 The authors acknowledge the Tsinghua Astrophysics High-Performance Computing platforms at Tsinghua University for providing computational and data storage resources that were utilized in producing the research results reported within this paper.
-JNC wishes to thank Shude Mao, Boyi Ding, Haoxiong Liu, Zechang Sun, Ce Sui, Kangning Diao, Tao Jin, and Xiaosheng Zhao for various fruitful discussions, and appreciates the machine learning sessions in the Department of Astronomy (DoA) at Tsinghua.
+JNC wishes to thank Shude Mao, Boyi Ding, Haoxiong Liu, Zechang Sun, Ce Sui, Kangning Diao, Tao Jing, and Xiaosheng Zhao for various fruitful discussions, and appreciates the machine learning sessions in the Department of Astronomy (DoA) at Tsinghua.
 HT gratefully acknowledges support from the Shuimu Tsinghua Scholar Programme of Tsinghua University, the China Postdoctoral Science Foundation fellowship 2022M721875, and long-lasting support from various machine learning groups notably the University of Manchester Jodrell Bank Centre for Astrophysics, the TAGLAB research group, and the DoA at Tsinghua.